Tobey Fung

 BIO:

 Prior to attending SJSU, I was a student at Sonoma State University where I studied Computer Science.
-During my time there I studied abroad in Germany with CSU IP.
-It was this program and my time abroad that gave me that push to switch majors to something I actually loved doing.
-Due to the Pandemic, I sadly didn’t get to finish my year program, and was sent home four months early.
-When I returned home, I transferred to SJSU and switched my major Anthropology, with a concentration in Archaeology.
+During my time there I had the opportunity to study abroad in Germany with CSU IP.
+However, due to the Pandemic my program was cut short to only one semester instead of the intended year.
+Despite the brevity of my time abroad, all of my experiences and growth gave me the push I needed to switch majors to something I actually loved doing.
+When I returned home I transferred to SJSU, and switched my major to Anthropology in order to study Archaeology and get the opportunity to continue exploring and learning about the world.
+Once here at SJSU I also had the amazing opportunity to study abroad again with the FLP to Nevis for an archaeological field school where I was able to finally dig into the world of archaeology, but also experience new parts of the world I had never seen before.
 Studying Abroad showed me that I want a career where I can be out in the world exploring and learning about different cultures.
-I hope to get into a Master’s and PhD program in Europe, where I will hopefully be able to relocate to live there.
-My time studying abroad definitely gave me a new perspective for the world, and a desire to explore every inch of our planet.
+It also gave me the courage to dream about relocating abroad, where I hope to get into a Master’s and PhD program.
+My time studying abroad most definitely gave me a new perspective for the world, and a desire to explore every inch of our planet.

+The first half of my program was centered completely around learning German, whereas the second half would have been when I could freely choose classes of any discipline.
 While I didn’t leave Germany fluent in the language, I definitely was comfortable enough speaking it that I could hold a conversation with a local.
-By the time I left the country, I could easily remember the more difficult of grammar rules.
-Had my program not been canceled early because of the Pandemic, I would have taken classes at the Uni my second semester there.
-A typically German class does not assign homework, and is instead based completely on lectures, personal studying, and either a final exam or paper.
+By the time I left the country, I had a tighter grasp on the more difficult grammar rules and could remember more of the vocabulary.
+Had my program not been canceled early because of the Pandemic, I would have taken GE classes at the Uni my second semester there.
+A typical German class does not assign homework, and is instead based completely on lectures, personal studying, and either a final exam or paper.

-Prior to going abroad, I had been learning German for about two years, so my main goal for studying abroad was to increase my language proficiency.
+Prior to going abroad, I had been learning German for about two years, so my main goal when studying abroad was to increase my language proficiency.
 Being immersed in the language so completely definitely helped me nearly complete that goal.
 In about three months my language level increased so much!
+During my second program I learned and gained the skills needed to work on an archaeological field project.

-When I initially began learning German, it was initially to be able to feel comfortable speaking the language when I studied abroad.
+When I initially began learning German, it was to be able to feel comfortable speaking the language when I studied abroad.
 I began university with the goal to study abroad, but not necessarily to learn a new language.
 However, since learning it I have now found out it will actually be very helpful in the field of archaeology.
 I unintentionally gave myself a very handy skill by studying abroad!
-Along the same lines, my time traveling to new cultural landscapes and interacting with people from different countries, has also prepared me for my future career in archaeology.
+Along the same lines, my time traveling to new cultural landscapes and interacting with people from different countries has also prepared me for my future career in archaeology.
+The skills and experiences I gained while on my FLP will be a crucial cornerstone in my archaeology foundation going forward with my degree and career.

 Spring 2024 Deadlines Extended